rutgervana/advanced-Kicad-workshop/Guide/README.md

 4. A track between the GND pin of the cap and the via.
 5. (optional) Change variables to the layout better.

-Tip: to get the position of a pad the `GetCenter()`{:.language-python} function can be used.
+Tip: to get the position of a pad the `GetCenter()` function can be used.
 If you are stuck you can look at the final script in the project.
 # Using plugins
 Plugins are small script that can be used within pcbnew to speed up some actions or to extend pcbnew's functionality.
 For instance pcbnew does not have capabilities to import custom copper fils.
 So we will use an external plugin to do this.

-An Openscad script `copper_fills.scad`{:.language-python} is used to generate the copper fill geometry.
+An Openscad script `copper_fills.scad` is used to generate the copper fill geometry.
 Due to the limitations on how the copper fill is generated, the outer ring needs a small gap.
-The Plugin is also located in the project folder as `DXFZonePlugin`{:.language-python} to install it copy it to the Plugins Folder.
+The Plugin is also located in the project folder as `DXFZonePlugin` to install it copy it to the Plugins Folder.
-The location of this folder can be found in pcbnew by Preferencs &rarr Configure Paths `KICAD_PLUGIN_DIR`{:.language-python}.
+The location of this folder can be found in pcbnew by Preferencs &rarr Configure Paths `KICAD_PLUGIN_DIR`.
 After copying it in the folder the plugin should show up in:

 Tools -> External Plugins -> Convert a DXF to a zone (after clicking refresh plugins in the same menu)